Paraskeva Clark: Petroushka

 In Petroushka, Clark creates a seemingly innocent scene of street entertainers; it was painted as an outranged response to newspaper reports of the killing of five striking steelworkers by Chicago police in the summer of 1937.
 She chose to adapt the story of Petrushka (the Peter puppet and symbol of suffering humanity within Russian tradition) to a North American context.

 Clark spoke out about the role and responsibility of the artist; she declared:

 "Those who give their lives, their knowledge and their time to social struggle have the right to expect great help from the artist.
 And I cannot imagine a more inspiring role than that which the artist is asked to play for the defence and advancement of civilization".

+She urged Canadian artists to "Come Out From Behind the Pre-Cambrian Shield" as she titled an article she wrote in 1937 in "New Frontier".

 Political influences

 Clark's early financial challenges in her pursuit of the arts, because of her working class Russian parents and the revolution in her home country, contributed to her belief in the responsibility of artists to depict class struggle and other social issues in their work.
-She criticized the work of those such as the Group of Seven which lacked reference to real world issues; she showed more reverence for her peers who were dedicated to creating "socially conscious Canadian art", including Pegi Nicol MacLeod, editor of the Canadian Forum from 1935-1936, who introduced Clark to the noted anti-fascist Dr. Norman Bethune in 1936.
+She criticized the work of those such as the Group of Seven which lacked reference to real world issues; she showed more reverence for her peers who were dedicated to creating "socially conscious Canadian art", including Pegi Nicol MacLeod, art editor of the Canadian Forum from 1935–1936, who introduced Clark to the noted anti-fascist Dr. Norman Bethune in 1936.
 Bethune and Clark had a brief affair; the relationship had an influence on the latter's politics.
 A socialist, a self-identified "red Russian" communist, and one of the few artists producing political art in Canada at the time, Clark at this point became active in the Committee to Aid Spanish Democracy.
 The Second World War left the artist concerned for her homeland, and she was quite active in support of Russia against the Nazi threat.
 In 1942, she sold some pieces of her art to donate the proceeds to the Canadian Aid to Russia Fund.
 She was also appointed by the National Gallery of Canada to record the activities of the Women's Divisions of the Armed Forces during World War II.
 Parachute Riggers (1947), for example, is a dramatic depiction of women rigging parachutes in a factory near the airbase at Trenton, Ontario.
 Clark's art from these times reflected her strong political attitude, Petroushka (1937) being the most widely recognised, though the political significance of the work is seen in other works, as in Pavlichenko and Her Comrades at the Toronto City Hall (1943), on which she affirmed her sympathies with the inscription naming the "heroic red army".
 Her work was to become one of the few politically influenced pieces to survive the era.